Victoria Tower (Canada): Victoria Tower Bell

 The Victoria Tower Bell is the only relic remaining from the Victoria Tower.
 It was cast in 1875 and installed in the tower in 1877.
 The bell fell from the tower during the Centre Block fire of 1916.
-The actual tower structure (outer walls) survived the fire, but the upper bell tower had collapsed on February 3 and torn down during the reconstruction of the Centre Block.
+The actual tower structure (outer walls) survived the fire, but the upper bell tower had collapsed on February 3 and was torn down during the reconstruction of the Centre Block.

 The bell was restored in the year 2000, and placed on the grounds of Parliament Hill as a monument to the 1916 fire and to Canada's first Centre Block parliamentary building.
 It is showcased on a circular granite base, etched as the face of a clock, that represents its role in the keeping of time.
 The bell's inclined position recalls the angle at which it came to rest after falling during the fire of 1916.